mindspore-ai/docs/docs/mindspore/source_en/faq/distributed_parallel.md

 <br/>

-<font size=3>**Q: When executing a GPU stand-alone single-card script, when the process is started without mpirun, calling the mindspore.communication.init method may report an error, resulting in execution failure, how to deal with it?**</font>
+## Q: When executing a GPU stand-alone single-card script, when the process is started without mpirun, calling the mindspore.communication.init method may report an error, resulting in execution failure, how to deal with it?

 ```text
 [CRITICAL] DISTRIBUTED [mindspore/ccsrc/distributed/cluster/cluster_context.cc:130] InitNodeRole] Role name is invalid...